spiral/docs/http/errors.md

 ```

 ## Application Exceptions
-The middleware will handle application exceptions and will render them in debug friendly mode.
+The middleware will handle application exceptions and will render them in a developer friendly mode.
 To suppress the delivery
 of the exception details to the browser set the env variable `DEBUG` to `false`.
 In this case the default 500 error page will
 be displayed.

+> Do not deploy your application to production with enabled debug mode.

 ## Client Exceptions
 There a number of exceptions you can throw from your controllers to cause HTTP level error page, for example